Michelin to host hiring event Tuesday in Spartanburg Co.

 Entry-level production wages begin at $19.84/hour + $2.00/hour rotation shift premium with a potential $1,500 sign-on bonus.

-If you are interested, you should apply here and attend the hiring event.
+If you are interested, you can apply here and attend the hiring event.